henryhcliu/henryhcliu.github.io/_pages/about.md

 description: The homepage of Haichao Liu, a Ph.D. candidate at Robot Motion Planning and Control Lab of HKUST(GZ).
 ---

 Welcome!
+I'm **Haichao Liu** (刘海超), currently a postdoctoral research associate in [Perception and embodied INtElligence (PINE) Lab](https://pine-lab-ntu.github.io/) at the School of EEE at [Nanyang Technological University](https://www.ntu.edu.sg/) (September 2025 - Present), supervised by Prof. [Ziwei Wang](https://scholar.google.com/citations?user=cMTW09EAAAAJ).

-I'm **Haichao Liu** (刘海超), currently a visiting scholar in the Department of ECE at the [National University of Singapore](https://www.nus.edu.sg/) (February 2025 - Present), where I am supervised by Prof. [Tong Heng Lee](https://scholar.google.com.sg/citations?user=dP8oLwYAAAAJ).
-I am also honored to be attached to the Autonomous Systems and Robotics (ASR) Group at [A*STAR](https://www.a-star.edu.sg/) ARTC as a research scientist.
+I was a visiting scholar (February 2025 - August 2025) in the Department of ECE at the [National University of Singapore](https://www.nus.edu.sg/), where I was supervised by Prof. [Tong Heng Lee](https://scholar.google.com.sg/citations?user=dP8oLwYAAAAJ).
+I was also honored to be attached to the Autonomous Systems and Robotics (ASR) Group at [A*STAR](https://www.a-star.edu.sg/) ARTC as a part-time research scientist.

-Concurrently, I am pursuing my Ph.D. at the Robot Motion Planning and Control Lab at [The Hong Kong University of Science and Technology (Guangzhou)](https://hkust.edu.hk/) (August 2022 - Present), under the guidance of Prof. [Jun Ma](https://ece.hkust.edu.hk/junma) and Prof. [Shaojie Shen](https://ece.hkust.edu.hk/eeshaojie).
+I will receive my PhD degree from [The Hong Kong University of Science and Technology](https://hkust.edu.hk/) (August 2022 - August 2025), when I was in the Robot Motion Planning and Control Lab, under the guidance of Prof. [Jun Ma](https://ece.hkust.edu.hk/junma) and Prof. [Shaojie Shen](https://ece.hkust.edu.hk/eeshaojie).

-Previously, I earned my Master's degree (August 2020 - July 2022) from the Institute of Intelligent Control and Systems and the State Key Laboratory of Robotics and System at [Harbin Institute of Technology](http://en.hit.edu.cn/), where I was supervised by Prof. [Huijun Gao](https://scholar.google.com.hk/citations?user=2DdpHLEAAAAJ&hl=en) and Prof. [Weiyang Lin](https://scholar.google.com/citations?user=BJ610OkAAAAJ&hl=en).
+Previously, I earned my Master's degree from the Institute of Intelligent Control and Systems and the State Key Laboratory of Robotics and System at [Harbin Institute of Technology](http://en.hit.edu.cn/) (August 2020 - July 2022), where I was supervised by Prof. [Huijun Gao](https://scholar.google.com.hk/citations?user=2DdpHLEAAAAJ&hl=en) and Prof. [Weiyang Lin](https://scholar.google.com/citations?user=BJ610OkAAAAJ&hl=en).

 I also participated in a Postgraduate Study Abroad Program at the School of Mathematics and Statistics at [The University of Sydney](https://www.sydney.edu.au/) (August 2021 - January 2022).
-My academic journey began with a Bachelor's degree in Robot Engineering from [Northeastern University](https://english.neu.edu.cn/) (2016 - 2020), within the Faculty of Robot Science and Engineering.
+My academic journey began with a Bachelor's degree in Robot Engineering from [Northeastern University](https://english.neu.edu.cn/) (September 2016 - July 2020), within the Faculty of Robot Science and Engineering.

 I am always open to discussions or potential collaborations, please feel free to contact me at <haichao.liu@connect.ust.hk>.

 Research Interests
 ======
 My research interests include the areas of **Robotics** and **Autonomous Driving**, with focus on:
+* Dexterous Robot Manipulation with Open-vocabulary Commands,
 * Decision-making, Planning and Control for Autonomous Driving,
-* Dexterous Robot Manipulation with Open-vocabulary Commands,

 with the following technologies:
 * Large Multimodal Language Models,